aistairc/PinSout/README.md

 Actually, it is performed using man-power, all tasks involve very high time-consuming and labor-intensive.
 We think about how can improve the processes quickly and easily.

-So, we are starting a project to automatically generate 3d models from raw point data.
+So, we start a project to generate 3d models from raw point data automatically.
 Before we start, we need two pieces of background.

   * ### PointCloud